-The ICOS Switzerland consortium consists of ETH Zurich (National Focal Point), Empa, WSL, the University of Bern, the University of Basel, and Meteo Swiss.
+The ICOS Switzerland consortium consists of ETH Zurich (National Focal Point), Empa, WSL, the University of Bern, the University of Basel, and MeteoSwiss.
+ICOS Switzerland contributes to ICOS RI with one Atmosphere station (Jungfraujoch) and one Ecosystem station (Davos) (Figure 24; Table 24).

-ICOS Switzerland contributes to two ICOS RI observation networks and consists of one Atmosphere station (Jungfraujoch) and one Ecosystem station (Davos) (Figure 23; Table 23).
-Jungfraujoch, located at 3,580 metres above sea level, is the highest, permanently manned research station in Europe and the highest measurement station in the ICOS network.
-Continuous in-situ measurements of reactive gases started in Jungfraujoch in 1973, and measurements of greenhouse gases were initiated in 2000.
-Due to its elevation and distance from major greenhouse gas sources and sinks, Jungfraujoch station is mainly exposed to air masses representing pristine conditions.
-This information on the background conditions over Central Europe is of key importance in quantifying emission strengths in more polluted environments.
-Occasionally, air pollution can also be observed at Jungfraujoch when air from lower atmospheric layers reaches the station.
-By analysing these special events, the unique location of Jungfraujoch allows the unravelling of different greenhouse gas sources and sink areas over a large part of Central Europe.
+Jungfraujoch (3,580 m a.s.l.) is the highest, permanently manned research station in Europe, and the highest measurement station in the ICOS network.
+Continuous in situ measurements of reactive gases started in Jungfraujoch in 1973, and measurements of greenhouse gases were initiated in 2000.
+Due to its elevation and distance from major greenhouse gas sources and sinks, Jungfraujoch station is mainly exposed to air masses representing pristine conditions, but occasionally also to air pollution, especially when air from lower atmospheric layers reaches the station.
+The information on the background conditions over Central Europe is of key importance in quantifying emission strengths in more polluted environments.

-Davos is the only subalpine Norway spruce forest (1,639 metres above sea level) within ICOS RI and is one of the oldest ecosystem flux sites globally, with a record of eddy covariance measurements of CO2 and H2O vapour since 1997.
-This allows detecting impacts of slow climate change on the carbon sink capacity of the high elevation forest over time.
-Moreover, detailed functional, e.g. ecophysiological, assessments allow to study how the forest responds to extreme weather events predicted to increase in frequency due to climate change.
-The long-term data of the two stations are openly available, not only to scientists but also to other user communities and stakeholders.
+Davos is the only subalpine Norway spruce forest (1,639 m a.s.l.) within ICOS RI, and it is one of the oldest ecosystem flux sites globally.
+Its record of CO_2 and H_2O vapour flux measurements dates back to 1997.
+This allows detecting the impacts of slow climate change on the carbon sink capacity of this high elevation forest over time.
+Moreover, detailed functional, e.g. ecophysiological assessments allow to study how the forest responds to the extreme weather events that are predicted to increase in frequency due to climate change.